hughobrien/psu-constitution/README.md

 28. The canvassing and campaigning rules and regulations shall be contained in the election rules and regulations set down by the ERB.

-29. Election candidates may commence campaigning at the close of nominations.
+29. Election candidates may not commence campaigning until directed to do so by the ERB.
+TODO: Discuss.

 30. Where an election is in progress under this Constitution, the Returning Officer under the direction of the ERB, may at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.

 31. No canvassing shall take place on polling day within a ten metre radius of any polling station.

 32. All computer labs on campus and off will be considered polling stations.
+TODO: add something about the library?

 33. No materials shall be published unless accompanied by the clear declaration "Issued By 'Name of Campaign Manager', Campaign Manager for 'Name of Candidate'".

-34. The Returning Officer shall, where possible, make it public knowledge where any defamatory material is coming from.
+34. The Returning Officer shall publicly declare the source of any defamatory material.
+TODO: discuss, and find out what classifies as defamatory.

-35. All election material shall be approved by the Returning Officer under the guidelines laid out by the ERB before it can be distributed on campus.
+35. All election material must be approved by the ERB before it can be distributed on campus.
+TODO: discuss change

 36. The Union shall provide limited electoral assistance to each candidate as agreed by the Executive.
 It is an offence for any candidate to be in receipt of sponsorship, gifts or a benefit-in-kind from vested commercial, political or outside interests.

 37. If the candidate is found to have breached the provisions of this Constitution, they shall be disqualified immediately by the Returning Officer on the order of the ERB.

 38. The public debates with or between candidates or interested parties in an election or referendum held by the Union shall be called 'Hustings' and shall be convened by the ERB, subject to the direction of the Returning Officer, and shall be chaired by his/her nominee.
-Arrangements for the Hustings set down by the ERB and the below standing orders will be followed for the hustings:
+Arrangements for the Hustings set down by the ERB and the below standing orders will be followed for the Hustings:

 	1. The candidates for each position shall 'hust' in the order of the count (in descending order of authority bottom up and alphabetical) TODO: simplify